-We will examine all of these questions as we discuss “Certifying Fitness for Ministry” on February 23.
+We will examine all of these questions as we discuss “Certifying Fitness for Ministry”.
 One of the people holding the office of Professor of Theology and the presidents of New Brunswick and Western Theological Seminaries will make the opening presentations before we all enter into discussion.

 James Brownson is the James and Jean Cook Professor of New Testament at Western Theological Seminary, and a General Synod Professor of Theology.
 He is the longest-tenured faculty person currently serving at WTS, having come in 1989.
 He served as Dean from 1996 to 2004, but left when the demands of the job became too much to allow continued teaching.
 He is the author of a variety of books, including a book on “Difficult Questions” which is due out from Eerdmans in several months, as well as Bible, Gender, Sexuality: Reframing the Church’s Debate on Same-Sex Relationships, which came out in 2013.